 Advocating for Human Rights in Bangkok

-The Christianson Grant was instrumental in providing me with significant experience in an international organization abroad and the opportunity to see how intercultural communication skills are essential to working as a human rights advocate.
+The Christianson Fellowship was instrumental in providing me with significant experience in an international organization abroad and the opportunity to see how intercultural communication skills are essential to working as a human rights advocate.
 The grant enabled me to do a seven-month internship with the Asia Pacific Refugee Rights Network (APRRN) in Bangkok, Thailand, where I provided programmatic support to a number of ongoing projects at the Secretariat of APRRN.